This page contains affiliate links, meaning we get a commission if you decide to make a purchase through our links, at no cost to you.

 Jones’ collectibles are somewhat uniquely placed, as he has a number of rare rookie options that were released in an era in which the average card was overproduced to the point of being almost worthless.

-In terms of investment pieces, we’d advise to skip past the normal 1991 Topps entirely and look to the Topps Tiffany, or even the Desert Shield if your budget permits.
+In terms of investment pieces, we’d advise you to skip past the normal 1991 Topps entirely and look to the Topps Tiffany, or even the Desert Shield if your budget permits.

 The former is a rare version of a popular base card, while the latter had to go through a warzone and back before being graded.